David Pleat: Playing career

 As a winger, Pleat represented England at schoolboy and youth international level.
 He began his playing career with his hometown club Nottingham Forest.
 In February 1962, he made his debut as the youngest ever player for the club at the time aged 17 years and 33 days against Cardiff City in Division 1.
-His goal in a 2-1 win over the Bluebirds that day remains the youngest by a debutant for Nottingham Forest.
+His goal in a 2–1 win over the Bluebirds that day remains the youngest by a debutant for Nottingham Forest.

-Injuries hampered his career and after spells at Luton Town (1964–67), Shrewsbury Town (1967–68) and Exeter City (1968–70) and Peterborough United (1970–71), he turned to coaching and management, having already qualified as a Full Badge FA Coach in 1965 when he was just 23.
+Injuries hampered his career and after spells at Luton Town (1964–67), Shrewsbury Town (1967–68) and Exeter City (1968–70) and Peterborough United (1970–71), he turned to coaching and management, having already qualified as a Full Badge FA Coach in 1968 when he was just 23.

 Managerial career

 Nuneaton Borough

-His first coaching position was for Southern League team Nuneaton Borough in 1971, where he was appointed as player-manager on the recommendation of Peter Taylor, who worked alongside Brian Clough at Derby County and Nottingham Forest, and stayed there for two-and-a-half seasons.
+His first coaching position was for Southern League team Nuneaton Borough in 1971, where he was appointed as player-manager on the recommendation of Peter Taylor, who worked alongside Brian Clough at Derby County and Nottingham Forest, and stayed there for two and a half seasons.

 Luton Town

 From there he joined the coaching staff at Luton Town, initially as reserve team coach.
 In January 1978 he was appointed manager of the club.
-During his nine years as manager of Luton Town the side were promoted from the Football League Second Division to the First Division, winning the second tier by a record number of points, and gained a reputation for playing attacking and attractive football, peaking at ninth place in the top flight in 1986, the highest in the club's history.
+During his eight years as manager of Luton Town the side were promoted from the Football League Second Division to the First Division, winning the second tier by a record number of points, and gained a reputation for playing attacking and attractive football, peaking at ninth place in the top flight in 1986.
+Although the highest position in the club's history was achieved in 1986/87 after Pleat had left (but with a team largely made up of Pleat's players) when Luton finished 7th in the old division one.
 A number of players in Pleat's team would receive international recognition, including defender Mal Donaghy (Northern Ireland), midfielder Ricky Hill and forwards Brian Stein, Paul Walsh and Mick Harford (all England).

 In 1983, Luton came close to being relegated from Division One, but reached safety after a late goal by Radomir Antić against Manchester City in the final game of the season.

 Luton came close to reaching the FA Cup final in 1985 under Pleat.
 They were beaten 2–1 by Everton in the semi-final in extra time at Villa Park.
 Luton also lost in the quarter-final against Everton the following year.
-Although Luton did not manage to reach a Cup final during Pleat's time in charge, the team that won the 1988 League Cup under Ray Harford, beating Arsenal 3–2 in the final, was largely Pleat's team of the early and mid-1980s with nine of the starting XI having been his signings.
+Although Luton did not manage to reach a Cup final during Pleat's time in charge, the team that won the 1988 League Cup under Ray Harford, beating Arsenal 3–2 in the final, was largely Pleat's team of the early and mid-1980s, with nine of the starting XI having been his signings.